Exclusivity and Royalties

 Exclusivity only applies in regions where we sell, which is currently limited to the USA.
 If you offer these varieties outside of the USA and do not sell to customers in the USA, then there is no need to observe the exclusivity period.
 Realistically, if you are importing our varieties legally to another country in order to sell them, it will probably take longer than the exclusivity period before you can introduce them anyway.

-We request a voluntary royalty of 5% of gross sales on our varieties for the 10 years following the end of exclusivity.
+We request a voluntary royalty of 5% of gross sales on our varieties for the 5 years following the end of exclusivity.
+For example, if you sell $1000 of one of my varieties, send me $50.
 Look at this as an investment.
 You can bet that I will pay close attention to the needs of anyone who pays us a royalty.
 If you want access to new things quickly and want to offer them with my endorsement, 5% seems a small price to pay.
 If 5% is too steep though, something is always better than nothing.

 There are no rules for how you go about this.
-You can keep detailed records or you can make a gross estimate.
+You can keep detailed records or you can make an estimate.
 You can pay once per quarter, once per year, or whatever makes sense to you.
-You can pay more or less than the suggested amount or for more or less than the suggested 10 years.
+You can pay more or less than the suggested amount or for more or less than the suggested 5 years.
 I have suggested what I think is reasonable, but all the decisions are ultimately up to you.

 This table shows the introduction year for Cultivariable Original varieties and the year through which we request exclusivity and royalties.
 The introduction year is the first year that the variety was offered for sale without restriction.
 In some cases, we offer a variety in limited quantities for testing and evaluation before the introduction year.